topicusonderwijs/vanilla-native-federation/README.md

 (() => {
     const customCache = {
-        // default props are not cached (default) ...cache.DEFAULT_CACHE,
+        // base props are not cached (default) ...cache.DEFAULT_CACHE,
         // Discovery is cached in sessionStorage
         ...createSessionStorageCache({